Wells Fargo Student Loan Refinance

 You will also need to provide your Social Security number, a personal reference, income information, home and school addresses, telephone number(s), gross income information, information on your residence, and your requested loan amount.
 You can apply online.

-Consolidation loans, like regular private loans, are based on a credit check, and sometimes you may need a cosigner in order to qualify.
+Refinance loans, like regular private loans, are based on a credit check, and sometimes you may need a cosigner in order to qualify.
 A co-signer is financially liable for you and your loan in the event of nonpayment, and often the use of a credit-worthy co-signer can qualify you for better loan terms and rates.
 A consolidation loan can greatly simplify your student loan payments after you have left school, but be sure to do your research to determine if it is the right choice for your personal situation.